Secure Your Visa To Dream Country

 How long is a US Tourist Visa valid?

-The US Tourist Visa (B-1/B-2) is a nonimmigrant visa to the United States.
+The US Tourist Visa (B-1/B-2) is a non-immigrant visa to the United States.
 For Bangladeshi nationals, this visa is valid for five years from the date of issue and allows multiple entries.

 The embassy has no set limit on how much money you need to show.
 As long as it’s enough to cover your overall expenses, including airfare, accommodation, shopping, or any other activities related to your trip, that amount would be sufficient.

 The photograph must be a digital image that follows specific guidelines.
 A square photo with dimensions of at least 600 pixels by 600 pixels and no more than 1200 pixels by 1200 pixels.
-The image must also be in color, without excessive editing. .JPG or .JPEG format, with less than 240 KB in file size.
+The image must also be in color and free of excessive editing.
+JPG or JPEG format, with a file size of less than 240 KB.

 Should I bring my complete application or only the confirmation page to the interview?